Dungey, No. 22 Syracuse beat Wake Forest 41-24

 Syracuse: Dungey and one of the ACC’s highest-scoring offenses always get the attention, but the Orange defense stepped up in this one.
 Syracuse, which entered 11th in the ACC in total defense and allows 432 total yards per game, held one of the league’s most productive offenses in check, forcing three turnovers that led to 10 points and matching a season best with six sacks.

 Wake Forest: The Demon Deacons have yet to show they can beat a good team.
-The three FBS teams they’ve defeated — Tulane, Rice and Louisville — entered the weekend with a combined record of 6-19 — and they fell to 0-3 against Top 25 opponents, losing all three at home by at least 17 points apiece.
+The three FBS teams they’ve defeated — Tulane, Rice and Louisville — entered the weekend with a combined record of 6-19.
+They fell to 0-3 against Top 25 opponents, losing all three at home by at least 17 points apiece.

+“We play well early, and once the snap count gets up there and we get worn down and we’ve got to put subs in, we get crushed,” coach Dave Clawson said.
+“We have no depth.”

 UP NEXT